 I would start with…retrain the leadership.
 Yeah, I know, what a hoot, right?
 I have been in this very position before, and you have no choice but to do something…and soon.
 We often find ourselves in this kind of position because we have convinced leadership that training drives improved performance.
-Sometimes it does, but more often than not, they see Training as the hammer and every broken thing as a nail.
+Sometimes it does, but more often than not, it falls short, and Leadership sees Training as the hammer and every broken thing as a nail.

 The FEA differs from the “A” in ADDIE in a significant way because the FEA focus is on performance gaps and the source(s) [root cause(s)] for the gaps identified.
 The “A” in ADDIE could do this if the focus of the typical “Training Needs Analysis” was big enough in scope to encompass the issues present in the WORK CONTEXT, but it rarely does.
 (See Figure #1)